lindluni/actions-runner-manager/README.md

 server:
   address: "<IP Address or Hostname bind interface>"
   port: <Port to bind to>
+  rateLimit: <Maximum number of authenticated requests a user can make per second>
   tls:
     enabled: (true or false) <Enable TLS>
     certFile: "<Path to TLS certificate file>"